Non-Polymeric3D

 We make printing metallic and ceramic parts as simple as printing plastic

-Objects we printed from our bimodal feedstocks using a simple FDM 3D printer
+Objects we printed from our bimodal feedstocks using a simple FDM printer, we modified into a Fused granulate fabrication (FGF) 3D printer

 Feed materials: 316L, Al-Cu, Inconel 718, Fe-Cu, Al2O3